Mercedes EQC interior, dashboard & comfort

 - 1VerdictA great all-round premium electric SUV, the Mercedes EQC is nonetheless slightly overshadowed by other models in its class

 - 2Range, battery & chargingThe Mercedes EQC is competitive with its key rivals in terms of range, although a Tesla Model X will go further

-- 5Interior & comfort - currently readingThe Mercedes EQC has a striking interior focused on an impressive infotainment system, plus generous standard equipment
+- 5Interior, dashboard & comfort - currently readingThe Mercedes EQC has a striking interior focused on an impressive infotainment system, plus generous standard equipment

 - 6Boot space, seating & practicalityThe Mercedes EQC is a good family car, but isn't as roomy as the larger Audi e-tron or Tesla Model X